helmut-hoffer-von-ankershoffen/jetson/README.md

 - During bootstrap you will have to enter the passsword of the current user on your macOS device to **allow software installation** multiple times
 - The system / security settings of your macOS device must [allow](https://www.macworld.com/article/3094865/how-to-run-apps-that-are-not-from-the-app-store-in-macos-sierra.html) installation of software coming **from outside of the macOS AppStore**
 - [**`make`**](https://en.wikipedia.org/wiki/Make_(software)) is used as a facade for all workflows triggered from the development workstation - execute **`make help`** on your macOS device to list all targets and see the `Makefile` in this directory for details
-- **Ansible** is used for configuration management on macOS and nano  - all Ansible roles are [**idempotent**](https://docs.ansible.com/ansible/latest/reference_appendices/glossary.html) thus can be executed repeatedly e.g. after you make changes in the configuration in `workflow/provision/group_vars/all.yml`
+- **Ansible** is used for configuration management on macOS and edge devices  - all Ansible roles are [**idempotent**](https://docs.ansible.com/ansible/latest/reference_appendices/glossary.html) thus can be executed repeatedly e.g. after you make changes in the configuration in `workflow/provision/group_vars/all.yml`
 - Have a look at `workflow/requirements/macOS/ansible/requirements.yml` for a **list of packages and applications** installed